Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

   - DS18S20     ±0.5°C accuracy from -10°C to +85°C (obsolete)
   - DS1822      ±2.0°C accuracy from -10°C to +85°C
   - DS28EA00
-  - MAX31850    ±2°C for temperatures  -200°C to +700°C
+  - MAX31850    ±2°C for temperatures  -200°C to +1200 °C
   - DS1825

 &emsp;&emsp;&emsp;The latter two read type K thermocouples, whereas all others are semiconductor sensors.

 - For type K thermocouples a linearization correction according to the ITS-90 standard is provided.
-This substantially improves the accuracy below -30 °C and above 600 °C.
+This substantially improves the accuracy at extreme temperatures, e. g. below -30 °C or above 600 °C.

 - Writes data to tab separated value table with
 ISO 8601 formatted date and time.
 This is compatible with python's pandas